neoforged/.github/primers/1.21.2/index.md

 - `com.mojang.blaze3d.vertex.VertexBuffer#drawWithShader` will now noop when passing in a null `CompiledShaderProgram`
 - `net.minecraft.client.Minecraft#getShaderManager` - Returns the manager that loads all the shaders and post effects.
 - `net.minecract.client.renderer`
-    - `EffectInstance` is removed, replaced by `CompiledShaderProgram` in most cases
+    - `EffectInstance` class is removed, replaced by `CompiledShaderProgram` in most cases
     - `GameRenderer`
         - `get*Shader` -> `CoreShaders#*`
         - `shutdownEffect` -> `clearPostEffect`